Discovery data topology with the closure structure. Theoretical and practical aspects: Closure structure and its properties

 In this section, we introduce the ``closure structure'', that was firstly introduced in our previous work~\citep{mkn2020}, where we call it ``minimum closure structure''.
 Unlike the concept lattice, the closure structure is composed of levels that reflect the ``intrinsic'' complexity of itemsets.
 The complexity of a closed itemset $X$ is defined by the size of its passkeys, i.e., cardinality minimum generators of $X$.

 In the previous sections we consider different elements of the equivalence class, namely, generators, minimal generators (keys) and minimum generators (passkeys).
 We can organize the itemset space into levels based on minimal generators.
 In Fig.~\ref{fig:key_based_splitting} we show such a splitting.
 A closed itemset $B$ is located at level $k$ if there exists a key of $B$ of size $k$.
-The closed itemsets with their keys are located in blue rectangles.
-The closed itemsets are highlighted in bold, the corresponding keys of size $k$ are listed in gray.
+The keys of closed itemsets that differ from the corresponding closed itemset are given in parentheses.
 Some of the itemsets have more than one key, e.g., $abc$ has keys $ab$ and $bc$, $bdef$ has keys $bd$ and $df$.
 The problem is that a closed itemset may be located in several levels.
 For example, $bef$ appears at the 1st and 2nd levels since it has keys $f$ and $be$, closed itemset $abcdef$ belongs to the 2nd and 3rd levels.
-We highlight the corresponding equivalence classes in yellow.

 To eliminate this kind of redundancy, we proposed to order the set of closed itemsets w.r.t. passkeys or ``cardinality minimum generators''.
 Since all the passkeys of a closed itemset have the same size, the closed itemset belongs only to one level and hence the corresponding organization is a partition.